-Policy objectives are set out below that relate to overall sustainable neighbourhood infrastructure, planning for communities and towns and villages and then individual policy objectives relating to different neighbourhood infrastructure such as schools, childcare, higher education facilities, cultural uses and libraries.
+Policy objectives are set out below that relate to overall sustainable neighbourhood infrastructure, planning for communities and towns and villages and then individual policy objectives relating to

 4.2.1.1 Policy Objective PHP2: Sustainable Neighbourhood Infrastructure

 - Protect and improve existing sustainable neighbourhood infrastructure as appropriate. - Facilitate the provision of new sustainable neighbourhood infrastructure that is accessible and inclusive for a range of users consistent with RPO 9.13 and RPO 9.14 of the RSES. - Encourage the provision of multi-functional facilities, space and lands in the delivery and/or improvement of sustainable neighbourhood infrastructure.